enricmartos/beer-catalog-api/README.md

 ```
 ## Possible improvements for a future version
 - Nationality, which is a Manufacturer field, could be defined as an Enumerator in order to limit the range of possible values.
+- Validate the length of the text fields (name and description) and return a Bad Request if they are too long
 - Tests on repository layer
 - 2 Missing bonus steps
 - Implement pagination and sortin in inmemory repository implementation.